|

 , 300 feet above sea level on chalky boulder clay (including patches of gravel).
 Average rainfall is 23 inches, the highest since 1990 being 34 inches and the

-Two gardeners (beside myself) work here full time.
-Eric Kirby joined us in 1974 and Aileen Foulis in 1995.
+Two gardeners work here full time.
+Eric Kirby from 1974 and Aileen Foulis from 1995.

-Our approach is not fanatically organic, but what the French call ' lutte raisonnée ' or 'reasonable battle' against pests and diseases.
-Birdlife is rich and mammal life too rich (in grey squirrels, rabbits, muntjac and sometimes roe deer).
+Their approach is not fanatically organic, but what the French call ' lutte raisonnée ' or 'reasonable battle' against pests and diseases.
+Bird life is rich and mammal life too rich (in grey squirrels, rabbits, muntjac and sometimes roe deer).

 |